 Verdict: Hydropool swim spas filter their water much more effectively than Endless Pools.
 Their Self-Cleaning filtration system keeps the water clean and clear with less than 5 minutes of weekly maintenance and minimal chemical usage.

-If you’re planning on using your new swim spa in the colder months, a good insulation system should be a top priority.
+If you’re planning on using your new swim spa at your home in the colder months, a good insulation system should be a top priority.
 Without a good insulation system you could easily waste $100s of dollars per month heating and running your swim spa in the winter.

 Verdict: While both offer good insulation systems, Hydropool’s Hydrowise insulation is the superior system.
 Their two layered insulation design provides superior insulating ability while also helping to protect the pump and electronic components from the harsh winter elements.

 Note: While Endless swim spas are insulated, the Original Endless Pool is not.
-If you’re planning on using an Endless Pool in the winter, you will need to design and install an insulation system on your own.
+If you’re planning on using an Endless Pool at your home in the winter, you will need to design and install an insulation system that fits your backyard on your own.

-On the surface, both Hydropool and Endless Pools are priced very similarly.
+On the surface, both Hydropool and all new Endless Pools are priced very similarly.
 Both start around $15,000 and can rise as high as $35,000-$40,000 for a fully loaded model.
-When you look a little deeper however, you’ll see that Hydropool swim spas give you more value for your money.
+When you look at the price range a little deeper however, you’ll see that Hydropool swim spas give you more value for your money.